Safeguarding – find out more and what to do if you have a concern here.

 It still stands as a lantern above the surrounding new development and can be seen from the Queen Elizabeth II bridge as one crosses the Thames into Kent.
 Its importance as a constant feature in the landscape remains whilst the surrounding area changes.

-We look forward to welcoming you to back to St Mary's when we can open our doors once more to this place of welcome, prayer, healing and peace.
+We look forward to welcoming you to back to St Mary's when we can freely open our doors once more to this place of welcome, prayer, healing and peace.

 A place to meet and grow in Christ through worship, quiet contemplation, sacrament and encounter.